Experiential learning resources for the innovative educator

-	I'm a life-science teacher, and I incorporate science news into my classes regularly.
-All teachers can and should include current events to some degree in their classroom, and this is why:
+I'm a life-science teacher, and I add science news to my high school science classes everyday.
+All teachers can and should include current events to some degree in their learning day, and this is why:

-1) Include current events in class, and 21st C. content will follow:
+1) Include current events in your curriculum, and 21st century content will follow:

-2) Awareness of local and global issues help students build important life skills:
+2) Awareness of local and global issues helps students build the 21st-Century Skills:

 3) Incorporating current events is low-prep: